-Chrome updates its Beta build to include improved HTML5 video support, plugin-free real-time audio
+Chrome updates its Beta build to include improved HTML5 video support, plugin-free real-time audio:

 Today Google announced a new version of the Beta build of its Chrome Web browser.
 Google offers three main versions of Chrome at all times, allowing developers and enthusiasts to interact with the technology at its most cutting edge.